GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/r2dbc.md

 ### IAM Authentication

-**Note:** This feature is currently only supported for MySQL and Postgres drivers.
+**Note:** This feature is currently only supported for MySQL, MariaDB and Postgres drivers.

 Connections using
 [IAM database authentication](https://cloud.google.com/sql/docs/postgres/iam-logins)
-are supported when connecting to MySQL or Postgres instances.
+are supported when connecting to MySQL, MariaDB or Postgres instances.
 This feature is unsupported for SQL Server.
 First, make sure to [configure your Cloud SQL Instance to allow IAM authentication](https://cloud.google.com/sql/docs/postgres/create-edit-iam-instances#configure-iam-db-instance) and